Modular forms via invariant theory: Acknowledgements

-of the ring of invariants $\mathcal{I}(V_r)$ of a binary form of degree $r$ to the ring $R(\Gamma)$ of modular forms on $\Gamma$. \end{remark} The theorem makes the relation between transvectants and Rankin-Cohen brackets transparent.
+where $d$ is the degree of $I$. \end{remark} The theorem makes the relation between transvectants and Rankin-Cohen brackets transparent.
 Recall that invariant theory associates to a pair $(F,G)$ of binary forms of degree $m$ and $n$ a so-called transvectant in $V_{m+n-2r}$ defined by